Monske & Co GmbH

 spools, it weights approx. 800 g.

-around the world, despite its relatively high price of DM 985.
+around the world, despite the high price tag of DM 985.

 It will be one of the last wire-based recorders in mass-production.